Impact

 Affected Systems

-Affected systems include the Totolink CA750-PoE router running firmware version 6.2c.510.
-No higher versions were listed in the vulnerability data, so any device still on this firmware is vulnerable.
-The vulnerability is specific to the Setting Handler component.
+Affected devices are Totolink CA750-PoE routers running firmware version 6.2c.510.
+No newer firmware versions were listed in the data, so any device still on this firmware remains vulnerable.
+The issue is localized to the Setting Handler component of the router firmware.

 Risk and Exploitability